core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ]
 ~~~~~~~~~~~

 Note for implementation: this requires the value of the OSCORE option to be fully ready, before starting the signing process.
+Also, this requires that the aad_array is long enough to contain the longest possible OSCORE option.

 # OSCORE Header Compression {#compression}